Elan Language Reference

 enums are read-only: once they have been defined it is not possible to add, remove, or update their values.

-Examples: +enum SuitName spades, hearts, diamonds, clubsvalues +enum ActionName stand, drawvalues +enum OutcomeName undecided, win, lose, draw, winDoublevalues +enum StatusName pending, playing, standing, blackjack, bustvalues
++enum SuitName spades, hearts, diamonds, clubsvalues +enum ActionName stand, drawvalues +enum OutcomeName undecided, win, lose, draw, winDoublevalues +enum StatusName pending, playing, standing, blackjack, bustvalues

 Type name